DanielGonzalezGil/NBA-Stat-Tracker/my_flask_app/README.md

 ## Project Objectives

 The primary goal is to transform static numbers into a dynamic, interactive experience.
-The NBA Stat Tracker, powered by balldontlie API, provides real-time data, offering insights into player performances and game statistics.
+The NBA Stat Tracker, powered by the [balldontlie API](https://www.balldontlie.io/home.html#get-all-teams), provides real-time data, offering insights into player performances and game statistics.
 The application is structured on MVC architecture, ensuring a clean separation between:

 - **Model**: The data layer that handles NBA statistics.
 - **View**: The presentation layer that users interact with.